zdrobix/bi-dashboards/README.md

-# bi-dashboards
+# Dashboards
+Alexandru Zdroba

-Company names, logos and signature colours were used only with design purposes.
+**Disclaimer**: Company names, logos and signature colours were used only with design purposes.
 THESE ARE NOT REAL.